open-sauced/docs/docs/contributing/code-of-conduct.md

 ---
 id: code-of-conduct
-title: 'Code of Conduct'
+title: "Code of Conduct"
-sidebar_label: Code of Conduct
+sidebar_label: "Code of Conduct"
 keywords:
-  - code of conduct
+  - "code of conduct"
 ---

 ## Our Pledge